piotrbakker/mainframe/readme.md

 Organize `Projects` by your team’s product development workflow or organizational structure.
 For example, by stages of the user journey or design process, or more broadly by product type or platform.

+## Pages

+Use `Pages` to separate major sections or user flows within your product.

 ## Files

 File names are composed of the following elements: